Women in Engineering The Challenges and Opportunities in 2023

 We wanted to talk a little about the opportunities for women.

 A number of industries have taken huge leaps in representation.
-Here are a few that had the greatest progress between 2010 – 2021, including the:
+Unfortunately, there are no newer statistics for this, but here are a few that had the greatest progress between 2010 – 2021, including the:

 - Rubber process operative (from 12.5% to 32.2%)

 - Production managers and directors in mining and energy (from 8.5% to 19.6%)

 - Production and Process engineers (from 7.7% to 19.6%)